Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLERemoteCharacteristic.rst

 NA

-.. note :: “BLERemoteCharacteristic.h” must be included to use the class function.
+.. note :: "BLERemoteCharacteristic.h" must be included to use the class function.

 **BLERemoteCharacteristic::setBufferLen**
 -----------------------------------------